 Diuretics, sometimes called water pills, help rid your body of salt (sodium) and water.
 Most work by making your kidneys release more sodium into your urine.
 The sodium then takes water with it from your blood.
 Diuretics should never be used to achieve weight loss.

-Taking a natural diuretic is helpful such as: The hibiscus plant works as a natural diuretic and also prevents the body from getting rid of potassium.
-Also, Burdock root, Dandelion root, celery seed extract and Apple cider vinegar can be beneficial
+Taking a natural diuretic is helpful such as: The Dandelion root works as a natural diuretic and also prevents the body from getting rid of potassium.
+Also, Burdock root, Hibiscus, celery seed extract and Apple cider vinegar can be beneficial.

 Get moving to increase your circulation and reduce fluid retention.
 Start simple and gradually work up to exercise that is more strenuous.
 You may notice swelling increases immediately after exercise, but in the long run it will help your lymph and circulatory system become more efficient in draining the fluid.
 You want to keep the blood flowing in your legs so that fluid won’t pool and cause swelling.
-Aim to get up and move around 5–8 times per day, even if it’s just for 10 minutes.
+Aim to get up and move around at least 5 times per day or more, even if it’s just for 10 minutes.

 Seeing a massage therapist or physical therapist can be helpful, as they manually move the fluid out of the tissues.
 Check with your medical doctor first to see if it's OK.